Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Pistoleros of Santa Rose Story.md

 As the situation clears, the party decides to head to the closest village for rest and supplies.
 The party finds their wagon and starts the treck to the village.
 On the way there, there is an idea of a train robbery.
 Some character moments on the way too.

 At the village the crew decides to do the train robbery, but there needs to be a lot of preparation.
 They will need gold to pay for the safe cracking equipment, an explosive expert and special explosives to blow up the tracks and strong oxen to pull the haul.
 They agree to first get the gold through a bank robbery.
 For that, they need money for weapons, horses and other equipment.
 It's suggested that they gather plants and herbs for money, as well as doing quests for various folks.

+When buying horses from a ranch, the gang meets Texas Freedom, who doesn't like them being on his land.
+A firefight ensues, and the gang escapes.
+In the end, the gang manages to buy horses from another ranch.

 After the weapons and equipment is acquired, the bank robbery commences.
 The robbery goes well, until Walker gets greedy and tries to steal additional valuables.
 In the end, Gwyneth is captured, but the rest escape with the gold.